Big House, U.S.A.: Reception

 In a contemporary review for The New York Times, critic Howard Thompson wrote: "'Big House, U.S.A.' is an idea for a good crime melodrama gone wrong ...
 Somebody, we repeat, at least had the right idea. ...
-[I]n the film's biggest mistake, we see the boy accidently killed and disposed of, along with the genuine suspense. ...
+[I]n the film's biggest mistake, we see the boy accidentally killed and disposed of, along with the genuine suspense. ...
 Although they supposedly have based the script on a real unsolved case, both director Howard W. Koch and John C. Higgins, the scenarist, have kept the sleuthing methodical and on the sidelines.
 They clear the decks for some graphic but standard bloodiness on the part of Mr. Meeker and his snarling kind. ...
 And where, during all this, are the anguished parents of the missing child?
 Don't ask us."